codemonger-io/cdk-rest-api-with-spec/example/README.md

 # Example CDK stack

-An example CDK stack for `cdk-rest-api-with-spec`.
+An example CDK stack for `@codemonger-io/cdk-rest-api-with-spec`.
 This CDK stack was initialized with the following command,

 ```sh